 "I did like three drafts of the play and worked pretty fast," said Jackson about getting the play ready for the live production.
 The play went into rehearsals during the last two weeks of December.
 Jackson recently had heart surgery and was not up to flying to San Francisco to help start the production, but he was included through Zoom.
 He plans to be there a week prior to the first show, which will be on January 26.
 "I never imagined something like this could happen.
-I did a movie [screenplay] JANUARY 26 - FEBRUARY 25 SFPLΔYHOUSE.ORG Photo courtesy of Roberto Jackson back in 2015 and started writing these short plays.
-I am ecstatic over it; it's hard to describe how awesome this feels," said Jackson.
-"Hopefully it does well and it gets out there and I can bring it to Arizona."
-The play will have a majority Indigenous production team and actors.
-It is directed by Tara Moses, and actors include Rainbow Dickerson, Lisa Ramirez, Louisa Kizer and Matt Kizer.
-The play will be shown January 26 through February 25 at the San Francisco Playhouse.
-For tickets and more information, visit www.sfplayhouse.org.
-LOBBY AND PHARMACY AND RIVER PEOPLE HEALTH CENTER (RPHC) AT HOME TESTS ARE AVAILABLE Monday-Friday at the Wellness Center, Salt River January Job Board Job Opportunities SALT RIVER FIELDS OCTANE RACEWAY DUNKIN DONUTS IN THE SPOTLIGHT SADDLEBACK COMMUNICATIONS Saddleback Communications is hiring for Customer Service Representative.
-Apply at saddlebackcomm.com Other Jobs Available BEELINE HWY PIT STOP Accepting Applications For Management Apprentice Management Apprentice This position offers on-the-job training under the close supervision of an experienced Management Team.
-This position is entry level and does not require any prior c-store experience.
-On the job training includes, but not limited to: • Learning to recruit, hire, and retain positive enthusiastic employees, ensuring excellent customer services • Willingness to grow, learn & remain committed to the program Submit Application at: beelinepitstop.com Starting Salary: \$38,00/Annual Work 40+ Hrs Weekly For more information call (480) 362-7805
+I did a movie [screenplay] AT HOME TESTS ARE AVAILABLE MONDAY-FRIDAY AT THE WELLNESS CENTER, AND RIVER PEOPLE HEALTH CENTER (RPHC) LOBBY AND PHARMACY

+Job Opportunities SALT RIVER FIELDS OCTANE RACEWAY DUNKIN DONUTS IN THE SPOTLIGHT SADDLEBACK COMMUNICATIONS Saddleback Communications is hiring for Customer Service Representative Apply at saddlebackcomm.com Other Johs Available BEELINE HWY PIT STOP Accepting Applications For Management Apprentice This position offers on-the-job training under the close supervision of an experienced Management Team.
+This osition is entry level and does not require any prior c-store experience.
+On the job training includes, but not limited to: Learning to recruit, hire, and retain positive enthusiastic employees, ensuring excellent customer services • Willingness to grow, learn & remain committed to the program • Submit Application at: beelinepitstop.com • Starting Salary: \$38,00/Annua · Work 40+ Hrs Weekly For more information call (480) 362-7805